UKCloud/documentation/articles/connectivity/conn-faq-psn.md

 ### I am a government organisation, what do I need to show you to get PSN connectivity for my UKCloud environment?

-You must do either of the following:
+You must do one of the following:

 - Supply us with a project specific PSN Service Provision Compliance Certificate